 Impermeability: Suberin, the inherent substance of cork, renders the material impervious to both liquid and gases.
 As a result, cork is resistant to degradation by moisture.
 Suberin is also a natural insect repellent, resistant to more than 38 species of insects, including termites.
 Cork is anti-microbial and fights the development of mildew.

 Hypoallergenic: WE Cork floors are both pure and hypoallergenic, contributing positively to indoor air quality.
-Cork does not absorb dust and consequently does not contribute to allergy discomfort.
+Cork does not absorb dust and consequently is a safer alternative for homeowners with allergy or asthma concerns.
 It does not shed micro fibers or outgas.
 The flooring contains no polyvinyl chlorides, and the UV-cured acrylic finish contains no VOCs.

 Easy to Maintain: General maintenance involves sweeping and mopping.
 A damp mop with mild wood flooring detergent or white vinegar and water can be used, but avoid using excessive water.
 Varnished tiles can be maintained with a liquid polish and buffed.
 If the finish does become worn, the floor can be sanded and refinished, although care should be taken to remove only the finish and not wear away the cork itself.
 If possible (particularly with the floating floor) it is best to add additional coats of water-based polyurethane over the years instead of refinishing.
 Wax tiles can be treated with a good quality paste wax and buffed with an electric buffing machine.
 For heavy cleaning, remove old dirt and wax before reapplying wax.